 Why do we need to change the aquarium water?

-Even if the water looks clean, stir it up on the surface and you will be shocked with the amount of dirt.
+Water in the aquarium looks clean, but if you stir it up on the surface you will be shocked by the amount of dirt.
 Where does it come from?
 During the feeding process, small particles of food fall to the bottom of the tank and decompose.
 In the meantime, eaten food is accumulated in the tank in the shape of urine and feces, which also produces dirt.

 Nitrates also affect the development of algae.
 Phosphates have a similar effect.
 Water replacement is the best way to maintain the levels of phosphates and nitrates low.
 Waste isn’t the only reason you should change the water in the aquarium.
 Minerals are important for the health of your fishes as well as the stable chemical composition of the water.